marco-vrinssen/Bento-Shortcuts-Classic/README.md

 # Bento Shortcuts Classic

-Utility addon for World of Warcraft Classic providing targeting, communication, travel, and interface shortcuts.
+Addon for World of Warcraft Classic that provides useful shortcuts for more efficient interactions.

 ## Features